-For more severe forms of this condition or progressive worsening of tricuspid valve function, surgery may be done to repair the tricuspid valve to reduce the amount of leaking.
-In some cases, if the valve can't be repaired, it may need to be replaced with an artificial heart valve.
-During surgery, the atrial septal defect is also closed.
+If tricuspid valve function is very bad, surgery may be done to improve it.
+In some cases, if the valve can’t be improved enough, it may need to be replaced with an artificial heart valve.

 Adult Congenital Heart Disease Program